ah teaches information design (Developing Process lecture)

 Workload

-A reminder that this course expects about 6-9 hours of work outside of class.
-Because we have flipped portions of the class, you will be able to complete some of this work during lecture or labs.
+A reminder that this course expects about 2-5 hours of work outside of class.
+You will be able to complete some of this work during lecture or labs.

 If you ever have concerns with workload please email Andrew.